 To help you, we have developed a two-day self-confidence training.
 In training you will learn to recognize the causes of your lack of self-confidence and underline the importance of verbal and non-verbal communication in relation to your self-image.
 In addition, the training is practiced through realistic role-playing games.
 Mutual feedback and video analysis ensure that your old behavior patterns are broken.
 In the training we will work on the following topics:

-Do you want to know more about our approach and the training possibilities?
-Then take a look at our Training pageor contact one of our advisors via firstname.lastname@example.org or 020 6369179.Link
+Would you like to know more about our approach and training possibilities?
+Take a look at our training page or contact one of our advisors via email@example.com or 020 6369179.Link

-Are you spending a lot of time looking for mail?
-Ideally, your inbox, or your digital workstation, should be as empty as possible.
-In this blog, we'll give you three helpful tips, taking the settings in Gmail as an example:
+Do you spend a lot of time looking for emails?
+Ideally, your inbox, or your digital workplace, should be as empty as possible.
+In this blog we'll give you three handy tips, taking the settings in Gmail as an example: